Filming in Hungary

 Youtube Gwen Stefani - Early Winter

-A significant part of the third season of the series Berlin Station was shot in Hungary.
-The creators of the TV Channel EPIX’s popular spy series also happily used the Nyugati Station for filming a chase scene.
-Here the Hungarian station doubled as the Estonian capital’s main station, the Balti Jaam Station in Tallinn.
-Leland Orser himself, one of the main actors of the series actually gave a personal introduction of the location to his fans.
+A significant portion of the third season of the Berlin Station series was shot in Hungary.
+The creators of the EPIX spy drama made extensive use of Nyugati, including a high-stakes chase scene.
+In the show, the Hungarian station doubles as Tallinn’s main railway hub, Balti Jaam Station in Estonia.
+One of the show’s main actors, Leland Orser, even personally introduced the location to fans.

 Youtube LACOSTE – TIMELESS TVC